 Some climbing shoe companies size their shoes in “normal” street sizes, while others are in UK or EU sizes.
 UK sizes are typically only about a half size different from US sizes, but a US 7 in EU sizing would be a 40.

 Additionally, some climbing shoe companies size all of their shoes according to men’s sizes, so women will need to convert the men’s size to the women’s equivalent.
 Some companies offer both women’s and men’s size ratings.

-So, you can consult the climbing shoe size conversion chart that’s usually provided by the manufacturer, but it may not do much good.
+So, you can consult the climbing shoe size conversion chart that the manufacturer usually provides, but it may not do much good.

 As you can see, this becomes quite complex, and especially when you add the variety of different climbing shoe styles and types into the mix, the easiest thing to do is to physically try on the shoes rather than guess what size you need.
 Then, when you do find a shoe that you like, be sure to write down the shoe brand, model, and size so you can re-order later without having to go through the whole process again!

 Climbing shoes should fit much more snugly than your street shoes – there should be no dead space between your toes and the end of the shoes, and your heel should completely fill the heel cup.
 Beginners should look for a neutral or moderate shoe that is comfortable but rigid and supportive to help their feet get stronger and acclimate to the demands of climbing.
 More advanced climbers might opt for a tighter fitting but softer shoe as their feet will need less support and they’ll benefit from a more versatile, technical shoe.

 For more information about how climbing shoes should fit, check out this article.

 FAQ’s (Frequently Asked Questions)